cheshire3/cheshire3/docs/source/tutorial/databases.rst

 Introduction
 ------------

-Databases are primarily collections of :py:class:`~cheshire3.baseObjects.Records` and :py:class:`~cheshire3.baseObjects.Indexes` along with the associated metadata and objects required for processing the data.
+:py:class:`~cheshire3.baseObjects.Database`\ s are primarily collections of :py:class:`~cheshire3.baseObjects.Record`\ s and :py:class:`~cheshire3.baseObjects.Index`\ es along with the associated metadata and objects required for processing the data.

 Configuration is typically done in a single file, with all of the dependent